 Sunburn is painful and potentially deadly.
 Avoid getting sunburnt – Slip, Slop, Slap and Wrap.

-- Wearing a t-shirt in the water is as sun protective as a rash shirt.
+Wearing a t-shirt in the water is sun protective.

 False.
 If you are going to be in the water, a rash shirt and sunscreen is a good form of protection.
 A full body wetsuit gives even better protection.
 A wet t-shirt may offer only half the protection it does when it is dry.

-- False.
+False.
 It is possible to get sunburnt in a very short time.
-When UV levels are high, damage to fair skin can occur in as little as 11 or 12 minutes.
+When UV radiation levels are high, damage to people with light coloured skin can occur in as little as 12 minutes.

-- False.
+False.
 Cosmetics and moisturisers with SPF can help protect you from the sun’s damaging rays.
-However, many cosmetics offer protection that is much lower than the recommended sunscreen minimum of SPF30.
+However, many cosmetics offer protection that is much lower than that recommended for sunscreen of SPF30.
 Also, many cosmetics are not broad-spectrum or water resistant.